stefania-vasileiadou/stefania-vasileiadou/README.md

 - ⚡ Fun fact: ...
 -->

-I'm Stefania (pronounced #Steh-fah-NEE-a#), and I'm working towards a career in Software Development.
+I'm Stefania (pronounced <em>Steh-fah-NEE-a</em>), and I'm working towards a career in Software Development.
 Currently, I am a Junior at [Northwestern University](https://www.mccormick.northwestern.edu/), pursuing a dual degree in Computer Engineering and Computer Science.

 ## Quick Facts 🧩
 - I'm originally from Athens, Greece, and I have heritage from the island on which the Odyssey is based